tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 faces of the cells of the base block mesh.
 You may also need to apply a sufficient level of refinement.

-**Q: Cell zones are missing or wrong.**
+**Q: Why are some cell zones missing or wrong?**

-A: Face normals are not consistent.
-To fix face normals, go to Edit Mode, select everything, and then run Mesh -> Normals -> Recalculate Outside.
+A: Face normals are not consistent, or they are flipped.
+To fix face normals, go to Edit Mode, select everything, and then run Mesh -> Normals -> Recalculate Outside or Recalculate Inside, depending on which side of the mesh surface is meant to be "inside" of the cell zone.

+You can enable Face Orientation Overlay in Blender to visualize face normal direction by color.
+Red color means that "inside direction" is towards you, and blue color means that the "outside direction" (the face normal direction) is towards you.

+**Q: Why does a surface include faces in two different patches or face zones?**

+A: Your case probably includes overlapping surfaces in two different mesh objects.
+Remove the overlapping surfaces.
+See OpenFOAM tutorial `heatTransfer/chtMultiRegionFoam/shellAndTubeHeatExchanger` for an example.

 **Q: Why is there a world patch in the final mesh? / Why is my mesh leaking?**